All Episodes

 It's almost an addiction that some people have to what I call the perfection that Hollywood presents of successful, beautiful, fun-loving people.

-So the question is this will this country want to actually watch a woman get older before their eyes on a daily basis.
+Will this country want to actually watch a woman get older before their eyes on a daily basis?

 We know that the presidency ages the occupants of that office rapidly.

-You go back and look at well, you can't use Clinton because he dyed his hair based on the audience he was speaking to.
+You go back and look at, well, you can't use Clinton because he dyed his hair based on the audience he was speaking to.

-But take a look at some pictures of Bush.
+But take a look at some pictures of Bush in 2000 when he was campaigning, 2001 when he was inaugurated.

 Take a look at him now.